GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### Educators, generals, dieticians, psychologists, and parents program.
+Armies, students, and some societies are programmed.
 >
-> ~ *Alan Turing*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts